 Stamp Duty and Registration Charges in Maharashtra: What Homebuyers Need to Know

-In Maharashtra, stamp duty rates for Pune range from 6%–7% of the property’s market value, while registration charges are generally 1% of the value, capped at ₹30,000.
-Concessions are available for women homebuyers and certain affordable housing categories.
-Payment can be made online or offline before property registration with the Sub-Registrar.
+In Maharashtra, stamp duty rates for Pune range from 6%–7% of the property’s market value.
+In addition, registration charges are generally 1% of the value, capped at ₹30,000.
+Moreover, concessions are available for women homebuyers and certain affordable housing categories.
+As a result, payment can be made online or offline before property registration with the Sub-Registrar.

 Introduction

 Buying a home in Pune — whether a premium 2 BHK flat for sale in Wagholi or an affordable apartment in another suburb — involves more than just the property’s base price.
-Stamp duty and registration charges form a significant portion of home buying costs, and understanding them can save you money, avoid legal hassles, and help you budget effectively.
+In fact, stamp duty and registration charges form a significant portion of home buying costs.
+Therefore, understanding them can save you money, avoid legal hassles, and help you budget effectively.

 What Is Stamp Duty and Why Is It Charged?

-Stamp duty is a state government tax levied on the transaction value of a property.
-It legally validates the sale agreement and makes it admissible in court.
-Without paying stamp duty, your property ownership is not recognized under law.
+Stamp duty is a state government tax levied on the transaction value of a property as per the Maharashtra Stamp Act.
+Consequently, it legally validates the sale agreement and makes it admissible in court.
+In other words, without paying stamp duty, your property ownership is not recognized under law.

-• Acts as a deterrent against property disputes.
+• Third, it acts as a deterrent against property disputes.

 Current Stamp Duty Rates in Pune (2025)